hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/070_the_real_and_the_apparent_man.md

 of one lump of clay all that is of clay is known, so, what is that, by knowing which this whole universe itself will be known?"
 That is the one search.
-The whole of this universe, according to the Hindu philosophers, can be resolved into one material, which they call Âkâsha.
+The whole of this universe, according to the Hindu philosophers, can be resolved into one material, which they call Âkāsha.
 Everything that we see around us, feel, touch, taste, is simply a differentiated manifestation of this Akasha.
 It is all-pervading, fine.
 All that we call solids, liquids, or gases, figures, forms, or bodies, the earth,